letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-static-site-generator-site.md

 # Set up your Static Site Generator (SSG)

-In this docs you will learn the basics to get your existing static site generator site building on Disco and being served by Disco.
+In this docs you will learn the basics to get your existing static site generator site building on disco and being served by disco.
 If you have a static site or running apps, refer to these sections instead.

 ## Overview

-At this point, you already have installed the CLI on your computer, installed Disco on your server, and you have added your Disco Github app with the permissions to your repository on Github.
+At this point, you already have installed the CLI on your computer, installed disco on your server, and you have added your disco Github app with the permissions to your repository on Github.

-In this guide, you will have a `Dockerfile` to build your site, and you'll have a `disco.json` file telling Disco where to find the files to be served within your image.
+In this guide, you will have a `Dockerfile` to build your site, and you'll have a `disco.json` file telling disco where to find the files to be served within your image.

-### The site before Disco
+### The site before disco

 Let's use a very barebone home made site generator as an example.